Submissions

 Additionally, this section should also cover the implications of the research findings, both theoretically and practically.
 The author needs to explore how these results may contribute to the development of knowledge or practical applications in the field.
 If the findings indicate significant or unexpected results, the author should discuss their potential impact on the research area.
 All discussions must be based on the findings presented earlier and connected to the broader research context.
 In this way, the Results and Discussion section not only presents data but also provides deeper insights into the meaning and relevance of the findings in the scientific context.
 Results and Discussion are written in TNR 11, and justified.

 All tables and figures must be numbered consecutively (e.g., Table 1, Figure 1, etc.).
 Table titles should not be bolded or colored, neither in the title nor within the table itself.
 The table title must be placed above the table and centered (center justified).
-The font size for both the title and the table content, as well as the image title, is 10 pt.
+The font size for the content within the table is 10 pt.
 For images, ensure that the file format is JPG or PNG with high resolution, and the image size is neither too large nor too small to ensure optimal display quality in both print and digital formats.
 Additionally, the spacing between columns in the table should be sufficiently wide to ensure that the text remains clearly readable.

 Conclusion